 Is there a limit to how many items I can pull with one data request?

-Starting November 27, 2025, we’re introducing a limit of 5,000 items per request to help keep performance fast, stable, and reliable for everyone.If your app currently pulls everything in one large request, you may need to update it to load data in smaller pieces.
+Starting November 27, 2025, there is a limit of 5,000 items per request to help keep performance fast, stable, and reliable.If your app currently pulls everything in one large request, you may need to update it to load data in smaller pieces.
 Once this change goes live, double-check your flows to make sure everything still works as expected.

 Why do I only see some of my data?
 Have I lost the rest?